MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - Ensure the user account(s) that adds updates, and manages Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters has the correct permissions in Active Directory.
 If you are using Organizational Units (OUs) to manage group policies for servers and services, the user account(s) will require list, read, modify, and delete permissions on all objects in the OU.

- - We recommend using a separate OU for the servers and services you add your Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters to.
-This will allow you to control access and permissions with more granularity.
+ - We recommend using a separate OU for the servers and services to which you add your Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019 Datacenter clusters.
+Using a separate OU allows you to control access and permissions with more granularity.

- - If you are using GPO templates on containers in Active Directory, ensure deploying AKS-HCI is exempt from that policy.
+ - If you are using GPO templates on containers in Active Directory, ensure deploying AKS-HCI is exempt from the policy.
 Server hardening will be available in a subsequent preview release.

 ## Compute requirements